huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Learn with no end in mind.
 Learn for no reason at all.
 Learn to learn.
 Learning is the single best investment that you can make for your time.

 Try to learn something from everyone and everything every day.
 Learn from those ahead of you on a path you want to take.
+Pretend everyone was sent to teach you something.
 Every person is a new door to a different world.
 Every person has a story to share and a lesson to tell.
 Show your genuine curiosity.
 Stay curious.

 Never, ever stop learning.
 If you don't learn, you can't change, and if you are not changing, what is the point of being here?
 Think about it again!
 Cherish this massive birth gift!
 Always have faith in your capability learn new skills, no matter how hard the task seems.